vlang/pdf/README.md

 #### Write a string

 A PDF page is written with a FIFO policy, like a queue.
-Using the high level layer we don't need to care about the creation of the objects or their indexing.
+Using the high level layer, we don't need to care about the creation of the objects or their indexing.

 To write a string at 10 millimeters from the left border and 10 millimeters from the top border of the page we need only to write: